chidaobanjiu/Loocat.cc/README.md

-Flasky
+MANA2077
 ======

-This repository contains the source code examples for my O'Reilly book [Flask Web Development](http://www.flaskbook.com).
+This repository contains the source code  for my personal-blog mana2077.com

-The commits and tags in this repository were carefully created to match the sequence in which concepts are presented in the book.
-Please read the section titled "How to Work with the Example Code" in the book's preface for instructions.
+and it's based on O'Reilly book [Flask Web Development](http://www.flaskbook.com).

+it hasn't been deployed now.